tariq-eden/grants-process/README.md

 # Reasoning Analysis Team (RAT) documentation for RepliCATS project

 An overview of the RAT repository.
-For more detail on the structure and process more generally, see the [RAT Wiki](https://github.com/metamelb-repliCATS/RAT/wiki)
+For details on the structure and process more generally, see the [RAT Wiki](https://github.com/metamelb-repliCATS/RAT/wiki)

 ## Directory Structure